Call Us: 240-452-4602

-It is the duty of any new generation to question the assumptions of its predecessors.
-There may never be a comfortable equilibrium between the traditional and modern, but perhaps in this very tension can be found a source of creativity and inspiration.
+There may never be a comfortable equilibrium between the traditional and modern, but perhaps in this very tension can be found as a source of creativity and inspiration.

-Here at RugKnots, we understand the value in both modern and traditional rugs.
+Here at RugKnots, we understand the value of both modern and traditional rugs.
 We strive to ensure the survival of the traditional while embracing modern.